mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/JTAS-02.md

 #### Microjumps

 Any jump of less than one parsec is considered to be a microjump.
 Sometimes, it can be advantageous to jump within a system rather than use maneuver drives.
 If normal acceleration and deceleration would take more than a week, a microjump is more efficient.
-At 1g, any distance greater than one billion kilometres would be more efficient using a microjump.
+At 1g, any distance greater than one billion kilometers would be more efficient using a microjump.

 Microjumps can also confuse an observer or enemy.
 Because a ship’s jump destination cannot be predicted, a microjump within a system still leaves an impression that the ship has left; a week later, it emerges from jump in the same system, to the observer’s confusion.